IBM-Cloud/terraform-provider-ibm/website/docs/r/kms_cryptounits.html.markdown

     Nested scheme for `keysharefile`:
     - `filepath` - (Required, String) The filepath to store the key share file.
 Can be relative (resolved from Terraform execution directory) or absolute.
 Each filepath must be unique.
-    - `token` - (Required, String, Sensitive) The token associated with the key share file.
+    - `passphrase` - (Required, String, Sensitive) The passphrase associated with the key share file.
 This value is sensitive and will not be stored in state.

   - `keyname` - (Required, String) The name of the master backup key as shown on the cryptounit.
 Must be 8 characters or less.
   - `exists` - (Required, Bool) Set to **true** if all key share files already exist at their specified filepaths, **false** if they should be generated.